Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Transition probabilities and criticality

-where $\Delta M_n(c) \equiv M_n(c)-M_n(1-c)$.
-The second term in braces is the independence contribution that drives the system toward the externally preferred value $c=p$, while the first term represents the restoring tendency of the strict majority rule.
-Both contributions are averaged over the hyperedge-size distribution $P(n)$.
-The onset of ordering is determined by the linear stability of the disordered fixed point; specifically, for $p=1/2$ (so that $c_{\mathrm{dis}}=1/2$), the critical value $q_c$ follows from the condition $v'(1/2)=0$.
-For later use, we also record the explicit form of the second jump moment $S(c)\equiv \langle(\Delta N)^2\rangle$.
-Conditioned on a fixed group size $n$, one has
+where $\Delta M_n(c)\equiv M_n(c)-M_n(1-c)$.
+The second term in braces is the field-driven contribution, which shifts the dynamics toward the externally preferred value $c=p$ in expectation, whereas the first term represents the ordering tendency of strict majority rule.
+Both effects are averaged over the hyperedge-size distribution $P(n)$.
+For $p=1/2$, the field-driven branch restores the symmetric mixed state.
+For $p\neq 1/2$, it explicitly breaks the up--down symmetry and shifts the dynamics toward the side favored by the external field.
+At the extreme biases $p=1$ and $p=0$, this field-driven contribution acts maximally toward the corresponding consensus states, whereas for $0<p<1$ it pulls the system toward the interior value $c=p$.

+For later use, within the same binomial large-$N$ MF closure, we approximate the second jump moment $\langle (\Delta N)^2\rangle$ by $\mathcal{S}(c)$.
+After averaging over the group-size distribution, this closure gives